17) Perspective

 Very common are profile views, particularly when showing people and often with animals.
 Sometimes a human body will be facing the viewer, but the head or even just the face will be in profile.
 When human body parts are shown, such as the legs or arms, they also tend to be in profile.
 Noses [yaca(tl)] are usually in profile.
 One will find a jaw bone in profile and skulls in profile, too.
 Teeth [tlan(tli)] are most often in frontal view, but when presented with both upper and lower sets, they tend to be in profile.

 Faces deserve careful study.
 They are most often shown in profile.
 It is a rare face in a frontal view.
 Perhaps looking directly into someone's face was considered rude.
 The xayacatl (face) from folio 13 verso of the Codex Mendoza might be a mask, which is why it looks straight at the viewer.
 But another mask (Xayaco Mdz46r), which has a hole for an eye, is in profile.
-The ixtli (eyes or face) on the Mendoza's folio 21v, would be a frontal view if not for the covering (a quemitl).
-Perhaps because the face is covered it is okay to have it at that angle.
-Faces looking straight at us are also found on the European-influenced depictions of the sun that has a face surrounded by emanating rays.
+The ixtli (eyes or face) on the Mendoza's folio 21v, would be a nearly frontal view if not for the covering (a quemitl).
+Perhaps because the face is covered it was acceptable to have it at that angle.
+Faces looking straight at the veiwer are also found on the European-influenced depictions of the sun that has a face surrounded by emanating rays.
 Many examples of this type of tonalli are found on a document from the Ramo de Tierras (1871:1) in the Archivo General de la Nación.
 This is true of several examples of tonalli and tonatiuh in the Matrícula de Huexotzinco, too.
 The Tonatiuh name glyph that appears in the Telleriano-Remensis has a specific portrait in the middle, that of Pedro de Alvarado, with sun rays encircling his frontally presented face.

 The cave [ozto(tl)], which appears in the Codex Mendoza as the open-mouthed head of an earth monster, a divinity, can be found in profile or with a frontal perspective.

 Buildings and houses [cal(li), and other terms] are also being tracked when shown in a profile versus a frontal view.
 The side view is most common, but when a building has a specific function, the building will often face the viewer, and the artist has added details that clarify that function.
 Examples include the building with many wooden beams [huapal(li)] in the glyph for Huapalcalco and the building where salt was being made, in the glyph for Iztacalco.
+See also Calmecahua MH650v and MH721r.

 Very rare, apparently, is the perspective that has the viewer looking at the underside of something.
 We have one example identified so far.
 This is the turtle [ayo(tl)].
 Yet, even though the underside of the body is shown facing the viewer, the head is in profile, facing to the viewer's right.